California Heavy Machinery Accident Attorneys

 • Struck-by — According to the Center to Protect Workers’ Rights (CPWR, now known as the Center for Construction Research and Training) data bulletin, the number of struck-by fatalities increased by 7.6 percent over the course of a decade, and 52.9 percent of struck-by fatalities involved objects or equipment, most commonly falling materials.
 Although the number of struck-by fatalities involving objects or equipment decreased, the number of struck-by fatalities involving transport vehicles increased by 21.2 percent.

 • Caught-in or between — CPWR also reported that caught-in or between incidents involving collapsing materials increased 31.4 percent over the course of one year.
 Caught-in or between incidents may involve people or part of their bodies being caught in or compressed by equipment or objects, or becoming caught in or crushed by collapsing materials.
-The accidents involve people being caught in or compressed by equipment or objects, caught or crushed in running equipment, people being caught in or compressed by other equipment or objects, or people being struck, caught, or crushed in collapsing structure, equipment, or materials.
+The accidents involve people being caught in or compressed by equipment or objects, caught or crushed in running equipment, people being caught in or compressed by other equipment or objects, or people being struck, caught, or crushed in a collapsing structure, equipment, or materials.

 • Electrocutions — A report from the National Fire Protection Association (NFPA) found that 77 percent of 325 contract worker electrocutions involved workers employed in the construction industry.
 The CDC states that the risk of electrocution was highest for power-line installers, which was approximately 40 times that of all construction occupations on average.
 Elevated rates of electrocution also include roofers, HVAC mechanics, and laborers.

-Types of Heavy Machinery
+Types Of Heavy Machinery

 The term heavy machinery is broad and can encompass many different kinds of equipment used on construction sites.
 Some of the most common types of heavy machinery include: